**These posts often contain affiliate links. Please see our disclosure policy for details.**

 - Halo – gold string

-Step 1: Glue on the body piece
+Step 7b.
+Glue on the body piece.

-Step 2: Attach belt.
 Glue behind the knot if desired.

-Step 3: Glue on wings
+Step 7d.
+Glue on the bow wings.

-Step 4: Attach halo in a circle on top of the head.
 I placed a thin line of glue and laid the string in it, making sure the ends met in the back.

 Step 8.
-The Three Wise Men:
+How to Make the Three Wise Men

 The pieces for the three wise men are similar to the rest, except the head coverings are different.
 I made crowns for them out of pieces of metallic ribbon.

 8a.
-Pieces needed for the Three Wise Men:
+Pieces Needed for the Three Wise Men:

 - Body fabric